 The final two questions will ask the Purpose of your stay (which may be for rest, quiet work, research or whatever, and you should give details) and the Reason for the Grant Application (which refers to why you are unable to make this stay without financial assistance; again some details would be helpful).
 It is hoped that you will write a sentence or two in response to these questions.

-Please note that the trustees will be happy to consider applications regarding stays by groups of artists wishing to stay together, but that each individual will need to put in a separate Application for their own Grant, mentioning the intended group occasion.
+Please note that the trustees will be happy to consider applications from groups of artists wishing to stay together.
+In such cases, each individual Artist will still need to put in a separate Eligibility Submisison.
+The group should then contact the Secretary for further information.

 Applications may be made at any time.
 The trustees will meet to discuss applications four times a year, in March, June, September and December; the deadline for applications is the last day of the previous month.
 Applicants will receive an acknowledgement of their application but may not hear further until after the next trustees' meeting.
 Furthermore, as the trustees also wish to balance their grant donations through the year, some applications may be held back for decision until a subsequent trustees' meeting.